 Dragging and applying the above FLOOR formula in excel to other cells, we have the desired output as shown below

-Thus, FLOOR function in excel is used while dealing with significant value and is useful in calculations for currency conversions, discounts.
-With the help of FLOOR in excel, we can round the time values to the nearest time interval.
+Thus, FLOOR function is used while dealing with significant value and is useful in calculations for currency conversions, discounts.
+With the help of the FLOOR in excel, we can round the time values to the nearest time interval.